frillip/dotfiles/README.md

 See `home/.aliases` and `bin/` for some useful shortcuts.

+# Features
+* automatic SSH reloading and detection on prompt

 # Dotfiles
 Run `install.sh` to install to your home directory, **overwriting all required